makbox/core/README.md

    delete subfolder core  <br>

-6) OPen your borowser and follow the steps for install makbox  <br>
+6) Open your browser and follow the steps for install makbox  <br>